adr1enbe4udou1n/laravel-boilerplate/README.md

 ### Localization & SEO

 * Multilingual ready thanks to [Laravel Localization](https://github.com/mcamara/laravel-localization) package.
 Each routes are prefixed by locale in URL for best SEO support.
-For this boilerplate, EN & FR locales are 100% completed
+For this boilerplate, EN & FR locales are 100% completed, with translated routes
 * Robots and Sitemap integrated, include multilingual
 * Seo Metatags manageable in backend (title & description link to specific localized route)